 Overview of designing your custom rug or area rug

-To begin with, we here at Carpets in Dalton believe quality is of the utmost importance to our customers.
+Carpets in Dalton believes quality is of the utmost importance to our customers.
 Every custom rug is assembled by hand with the greatest attention to detail.
-As you can see in our design gallery, there are several different designs to choose from.
-Although, if nothing is of interest we encourage you to create your own design.
+We are happy to work with you to design and build your custom rug based on the any criteria that may be important to your project.
 Below describes a few of the different methods, services, and products available for your custom or area rug.
+For a detailed look finishing edges and backing system, please see Custom Rug Binding Options.

 There are a verity of different types of backing options available.
 Most commonly used, a non-slip quad back that is glued to the back of the rug, gives it a clean finish, and stabilizes the rug from any movement on hard surfaces such as tile or hardwood.
 If the rug will be placed on carpet, we suggest a grey felt back, more commonly known as a carpet gripper, that is also glued to the back of the custom rug or area rug.
 We also offer action back, used primarily for carpet surfaces.
 For existing rugs, another option to consider is a rubber pad underlay.
 These pads are not glued to the back but serve as a quick fix for custom rugs and area rugs already assembled.